The sharp phase transition for level set percolation of smooth planar Gaussian fields

 We collect important consequences of Assumption \ref{a.reg} in~Section~\ref{s.cond}.
-Here we simply mention that this assumption ensures (by dominated convergence) that $\kappa=q \star q$ is $C^6$ which permits us to define $f$ as a continuous modification of $q \star W$ (indeed $f$ will be almost surely $C^2$), and also guarantees that, for each $\ell \in \mathbb{R}$, the level set $\mathcal{L}_\ell$ almost surely consists of a collection of simple curves.
+Here we simply mention that this assumption ensures (by dominated convergence) that $\kappa=q \star q$ is $C^6$ which permits us to define $f$ as a continuous (in fact $C^2$) modification of $q \star W$, rather than $q \star W$ itself, and also guarantees that, for each $\ell \in \mathbb{R}$, the level set $\mathcal{L}_\ell$ almost surely consists of a collection of simple curves.

 \begin{remark} In addition to $f$, we shall also consider in this paper \textit{uncountable} families of Gaussian fields $f_r$, $f_r^\eps$ and $f^\eps$, indexed by $r \geq 1$ and $\eps > 0$, constructed using the white-noise~$W$.
-Although the existence of a \textit{simultaneous} modifications of these fields such that they are \textit{all} continuous is not obvious, this is not essential for us since we will only ever consider either: i) fixed parameters $r$ and $\eps$; or ii) limits as $r \to \infty$ or $\eps \to 0$ in order to deduce a result for $f$, for which we can always work with countable subsequences. \end{remark}
+Although the existence of \textit{simultaneous} modifications of these fields such that they are \textit{all} continuous is not obvious, this is not essential for us since we will only ever consider either: i) fixed parameters $r$ and $\eps$; or ii) limits as $r \to \infty$ or $\eps \to 0$ in order to deduce a result for $f$, for which we can always work with countable subsequences. \end{remark}

 For our main results to hold, we shall need some or all of the following additional assumptions on $q$:

 \begin{assumption}[$D_4$ Symmetry] The function $q$ is symmetric under both (i) reflection in the $x$-axis, and (ii) rotation by $\pi/2$ about the origin. \end{assumption}